dvreeze/yaidom/docs/checklist.rst

 * Documentation matters
 * Document the state space carefully (which becomes less of an issue with functional programming)
 * Consider performance consequences of API design decisions (but do not optimize prematurely)
-* The API must coexist peacefully with the platform (JVM, JDK, Scala etc.)
+* The API must coexist peacefully with the platform (JVM, JDK, Scala, application server, etc.)

 Class design, according to Joshua Bloch
 ---------------------------------------